apache/cordova-docs/docs/en/3.0.0/guide/cli/index.md

 ## Updating Cordova

-After installing installing the `cordova` utility, you can always update it to the latest version by running the following command:
+After installing the `cordova` utility, you can always update it to the latest version by running the following command:

         $ sudo npm update -g cordova